 The biggest downside to the Procline AR Carbon is its limited stability while in ski mode.
-Arc'teryx does state a flex of 110, but it feels even softer in use.
-It's also worth noting that the Procline is not a particularly warm boot, and if you'll be spending extended time in subzero temperatures, it may be worth upgrading the liner.
+Arc'teryx does state a flex of 110, but the boot feels even softer in use.
+It's also worth noting that the Procline is not particularly warm, and if you'll be spending extended time in subzero temperatures, it may be worth upgrading the liner.
 All things considered, the Procline lacks the versatility of the all-around options on this list, but it's unmatched for moving fast in the mountains.

 See the Arc'teryx Procline AR Carbon See the Women's Arc'teryx Procline AR Carbon

 Weight per pair: 6 lbs.
 8 oz.

 What we like: Solid buckle system with well-designed micro-adjustments.

 What we don't: Not quite as light, comfortable, or walkable as the Scarpa Maestrale.

 Relatively new to the scene, La Sportiva's Synchro takes direct aim at the Scarpa Maestrale RS above.
 On the downhill it's proven to be a formidable competitor: the sturdy build tackles everything from powder and steep groomers to slick ice and choppy snow with confidence.
 Furthermore, the Synchro shares the Pegasus four-buckle system with La Sportiva's popular Spectre below, a set-up that locks tightly and offers micro adjustments so you can hone in a snug, secure fit.